Josh-LeBlanc/PyTorchUltimateMaterial/README.md

 # PytorchUltimate

+### using this this repo along with the Oreilly course

 This repo holds material for the Udemy course _**PyTorch Ultimate: From Basics to Cutting-Edge**_.
 You can find the course under [this link](https://www.udemy.com/course/pytorch-ultimate/).

 ## Environment Installation from yml file